piwakawaka-2016/piwakawaka-2016/ee/jasmine-wt/4-reflection.md

 What could I have done to improve?

-I probably should stop listening to music that I know every last work to while I'm working because I end up being more focused on singing/dancing than actually doing work and also 'taking a quick break' shouldn't be 3 hours of playing guitar or watching movies.
+I probably should stop listening to music that I know every last word to while I'm working because I end up being more focused on singing/dancing than actually doing work and also 'taking a quick break' shouldn't be 3 hours of playing guitar or watching movies.
 Either way it was fun though.
 Really awesome week.